joeycastillo/Sensor-Watch-Documentation/src/wig/display.md

 ### Limitations of the Clock digits

 As you might have expected, there are some limitations to the clock digits.
 The first limitation applies to all of them: these are 7-segment displays meant to display numbers, not letters.
 As such, characters like ‘M’ and ‘W’ are not available; they will render as a ‘U’ or an ‘N’.
 Additionally, some letters aren’t available in their preferred case; uppercase ‘R’, for example, will appear as a lowercase ‘r’.
 Finally, some of these characters may look a bit awkward.
-‘K’, for example, requires a little bit of imagination, and ‘X’ requires a lot of imagination; the screens below are meant to display the words “Ranked” and “Pixel”:
+‘K’, for example, requires a little bit of imagination, and ‘X’ requires a lot of imagination; the screens below are meant to display the words “Ranked” and “PIXEL”:

 ![TODO: Two watch faces displaying the words “ranked” and “pixel”](images/clock-ranked-pixel.png)